L00186111/GitHub_Lab1-Project/README.md

 * Cloned and initiate the repo in local machine
 ![2 Cloned and initiate in local Git](https://github.com/user-attachments/assets/75da93b8-c608-4705-a0c8-4d61c677f1dc)

-* New file created in repo on the local machine
+* New project .txt file created in repo on the local machine
 ![3 New file created on repo](https://github.com/user-attachments/assets/d3356b64-6a19-4a7f-9d9c-04a9f35566ba)

-* New txt file Push in Github
+* New project.txt file Push in Github
 ![4 new  txt file push in Github Repo](https://github.com/user-attachments/assets/db89f0ca-9f05-4481-a05c-e3b915fe749a)

 * A Basic Kanban Project Board Created